LucasHoffSchmidt/Telecom_Customer_Churn_Classification/README.md

 - Dropped any feature that is not suitable for modeling, such as high cardinality and constant value features.

 **Model Training and Evaluation**
-- Split the data into training and testing sets, apply ordinal and one-hot encoding to categorical features and define models along with their hyperparameter grids.
+- Split the data into training and testing dataframes, apply ordinal and one-hot encoding to categorical features and define models along with their hyperparameter grids.
 - Performed grid searches to find the best-performing model and evaluate models using f1-score, recall and accuracy.

 **Model Interpretation**